-Organized by: School of Energy and Propulsion, Beihang University
+Organized by: School of Energy and Power Engineering, Beihang University

 Supported by: Beijing Hydrogen Power General Aviation Academy